 Bamboo is a strong material for furniture.
 Its natural strength and flexibility allow it to be bent and shaped into unique and visually interesting designs.

 Additionally, bamboo furniture can last for many years with proper care and maintenance, making it a durable and sustainable choice.
 Here are some examples of furniture that can be made with strong bamboo.

 Bamboo is a robust and long-lasting building material suitable for flooring that can endure foot traffic and prevent dents and scratches.

-Its compact cell structure provides decent water resistance, but it is not completely impervious to water, so we recommend cleaning up spills immediately to prevent damage.
+Its compact cell structure provides decent water resistance, but it is not completely impervious to water, so I recommend cleaning up spills immediately to prevent damage.